Flexible subscriptions support any dataset size or throughput. Pricing is based on your workload requirements (database size and throughput.)

 Active-Active Redis Hosts your datasets in multiple read-write locations to support distributed applications and disaster recovery.
 See Active-Active geo-distributed Redis

-Redis on Flash Determines if your databases are stored only in memory (RAM) or are split between memory and Flash storage (RAM+Flash).
-See Redis on Flash
+Auto Tiering Determines if your databases are stored only in memory (RAM) or are split between memory and Flash storage (RAM+Flash).
+See Auto Tiering

 Advanced options